How is inheritance tax calculated in the UK? – explaining the 40% rate and available allowances.

 • Leaving a residence to children or grandchildren can increase the threshold to £500,000.

-• Unused tax-free allowances can be transferred between partners.
+• Unused outside the scope of IHT allowances can be transferred between partners.

 • Gifts of up to £3,000 in each tax year are exempt from inheritance tax.